Comparative pulse shape discrimination study for Ca(Br, I)$_2$ scintillators using machine learning and conventional methods: Materials and Methods

 Photoluminescence (PL) emission and excitation spectra were measured using an Edinburgh Instruments Xe-900 fluorescence spectrometer and Xe lamp excitation.
 Both the excitation and emission monochromator were set with a 1 nm bandpass slit.

 PSD performance was evaluated using radioisotope (RI) sources of $^{241}$Am as the $\alpha$-ray source and $^{137}$Cs as the $\gamma$-ray source.
 The radioactivity levels of $^{241}$Am and $^{137}$Cs were 4~MBq and 10~MBq, respectively.
 The distance between the RI sources and the samples was 4~mm.
-A tungsten collimator with a thickness of 2~mm and a hole diameter of 2mm$\phi$ was used.
-Scintillation lights were collected using a photomultiplier tube (PMT, R7600-200, Hamamatsu) with an operating voltage of 600 V. The signal from the PMT was amplified using an eight-channel PM AMP (RPN-092, HAYASHI-REPIC).
+To suppress the waveform pileup, a tungsten collimator with a thickness of 2~mm and a hole diameter of 2mm$\phi$ was placed between samples and RI sources.
+Scintillation lights were collected using a photomultiplier tube (PMT, R7600-200, Hamamatsu Photonics K.K., Japan).
+The scintillator samples were connected directly via optical grease (6262A, OHYO KOKEN KOGYO Co., Ltd.) without reflectors, with an operating voltage of 600~V. The signal from the PMT was amplified using an eight-channel PM AMP (RPN-092, HAYASHI-REPIC CO., LTD., Tokyo, Japan).
 The amplified signal was digitized and acquired by the two-channel USB WaveCatcher module \cite{WaveCatcher}.
 The module had a dynamic range of $\pm$1.25~V coded over 12~bits, bandwidth of 500~MHz, and sampling rate of 400~MHz.
 The sampling depth of each event was 1,024~samples.
-In the module, the trigger levels for waveform recording were set to (CaI2, $\alpha$): 50~mV, (CaI2, $\gamma$): 30~mV, (CaBrI, $\alpha$):30~mV, (CaI2, $\gamma$): 15~mV, (CaBrI:Eu, $\alpha$): 40~mV, and (CaBrI:Eu, $\gamma$): 20~mV.
+In the module, the trigger levels for waveform recording were set to (CaI$_2$, $\alpha$): 50~mV, (CaI$_2$, $\gamma$): 30~mV, (CaBrI, $\alpha$):30~mV, (CaBrI, $\gamma$): 15~mV, (CaBrI:Eu, $\alpha$): 40~mV, and (CaBrI:Eu, $\gamma$): 20~mV.
 The recording started at around 80~sampling points (200~ns) before the trigger.
 As data preparation, the baseline was first determined by calculating the average value of the first 50 sampling points (125~ns) of the waveform.
 The baseline was then subtracted from each waveform.
 For conventional methods (DG and DF methods), the ``starting point'' was defined as the point at which the signal first crossed 20~mV.
 The pulse area was then calculated as the sum of the areas of each waveform region that contained at least one sample that had exceeded this threshold.
 The energy was calibrated using the 0.662 MeV peak of $^{137}$Cs.
 To calculate the PSD index value, ``normalized waveforms'' were used, where the waveforms were normalized with respect to the area of each waveform.

 The average pulse shapes for the $\alpha$- and $\gamma$-rays measured using CaI$_2$, CaBrI, and CaBrI:Eu are shown in Fig. \ref{fig:waveform}.
 All waveforms were normalized by their area.
 The decay time of the average waveform was calculated by fitting one or the sum of two exponentials: